Online meal delivery firms knocked off course by coronavirus crisis

 In other parts of the world, the picture is less clear.

-Takeaway.com (TKWY.AS) has seen early signs in Asia of a pick-up in demand after a slowdown in the early stages of lockdowns there.
+Takeaway.com has seen early signs in Asia of a pick-up in demand after a slowdown in the early stages of lockdowns there.

 “Asia entered lockdown first and signs of recovery are taking place there first,” said a spokesman.

-Giving the first insight into the impact in China, the original epicentre of the outbreak with the first lockdowns, Chinese food delivery service Meituan Dianping (3690.HK) said last week it expected to report a first-quarter loss after a drop in orders.
+Giving the first insight into the impact in China, the original epicentre of the outbreak with the first lockdowns, Chinese food delivery service Meituan Dianping said last week it expected to report a first-quarter loss after a drop in orders.

-In the United States, Grubhub (GRUB.N) said demand for takeout appeared to be recovering in some parts of the country, but it was a different picture in places including New York, where a bustling restaurant scene has battened down the hatches as restrictions kick in.
+In the United States, Grubhub said demand for takeout appeared to be recovering in some parts of the country, but it was a different picture in places including New York, where a bustling restaurant scene has battened down the hatches as restrictions kick in.

 “New York is not doing well because residents have fled, restaurants are closing and people are scared,” Grubhub CEO Matt Maloney said in an interview.